Khush-11/Khush-11/README.md

 <h2>About me</h2>

-I am Khushbu Variya , currently working as a full-stack intern at Trusted Communities Organization.
-I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
+I am Khushbu Variya ,I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
 ⚡ Fun Fact: I genuinely enjoy connecting with people and learning about their unique journeys — it broadens my perspective and helps me understand different domains better.
 💬 Feel free to ask me anything — I’m always happy to help! :D